-Ohh, pencil grasp.
-This is one of the possibly most discussed concern when it comes to handwriting issues.
+The term “functional pencil grasp” is one of the possibly most discussed concepts when it comes to handwriting issues.
 School-based occupational therapists know that pencil grasp is one of those topics that come up so often.
 The question that often comes up is whether a pencil grasp is functional or if it’s one that should be addressed through fine motor work, strengthening, or possibly OT interventions.
-Today, we’re talking about all things functional pencil grasp and what exactly makes up a functional pencil grasp.
+Today, we’re talking about all things functional pencil grasp, the grasp patterns involved, and what exactly makes up a functional pencil grip on a pencil.

 Functional Pencil Grasp or Inefficient Pencil Grasp

 First, let’s talk about what it is that makes up a functional pencil grasp.
 A functional grasp is one in which the writer uses a pencil both efficiently and effectively.
 A functional grasp is one that the student is able to write without several big issues.

 When a student writes with a pencil, they may not use the clear-cut tripod grasp.
 The student may write all of the letters and numbers in a clear and legible manner, but hold the pencil with a really awkward and strange positioning.
 The pencil grasp might not look like a traditional tripod grasp or modified tripod grasp.
 The child may use three or four, or even five fingers on their pencil, yet write in a way that is actually legible and time efficient.
 A grasp might look really out of place in the classroom, but be able to read their writing later when they come back to read over their notes.

 A functional pencil grasp can exist with one or more of the aspects which are considered inefficient, yet the written work is still legible.
 When a grasp is legible and efficient, it is considered functional.

 Many (many) of us have unique and very functional pencil grasps.
 The issue is when a quirky grip on the pencil becomes a cause for illegibility, fatigue, joint strain, or other concern.
 In those cases, a grasp should be addressed.